Installing and Configuring RabbitMQ for PCF as an On-Demand Service

 RabbitMQ VM Type and

-Solo plan there will be only one single node in the cluster.
-There is still have an
+Solo plan, there is a single node in the cluster.
+However, there is still an

 HAProxy associated with the cluster.

 Follow the steps below to configure the RabbitMQ for PCF tile for on-demand service instances.
 This procedure only addresses how to configure RabbitMQ for PCF as an on-demand service.
 Currently there is only one type of plan available for the on-demand service.
 Its default name is Solo.